blueminder/supermodel-dojo/README.md

 # Supported Games

-Currently, **Supermodel Dojo** only supports games with fighting game controls, including:
+Currently, **Supermodel Dojo** netplay functionality only supports games with 2 joysticks and digital buttons, including:

 * Virtua Fighter 3
 * Virtua Fighter 3 Team Battle
 * Fighting Vipers 2
+* Virtua Striker 2

 Replay and netplay functionality is planned for all games with local multiplayer on the same physical cabinet.
-Games that rely on digital controls are first in line.

 # Frontend